jpcompartir/data_integrity/README.md

 # data_integrity
-Models and algorithms for measuring data quality for opinion mining in web-based documents
+Models and algorithms for measuring data quality for opinion mining in web-based documents.

+## Binary Classifier

+Spam vs not spam

+## Multi-class

+Spam -> Subtopics